astrophena/exp/README.md

 # `exp`

-This repository contains experimental [Go](https://golang.org) packages and tools.
+This repository contains various experiments and trinkets.

 Use them with discretion and have fun!